 Don't put your files in danger - your misoperation may cause permanent data loss.
 Therefore, the best practice is to get files off MacBook that won't boot first before fixing Mac not turning on the issue.
 REMEMBER TO ALWAYS SAVE YOUR RECOVERED ARCHIVES TO ANOTHER DEVICE, NEVER SAVE YOUR DATA ON THE DEVICE YOU ARE WORKING WITH.

 Step 1: Boot your Mac into macOS Recovery Mode.
 Different Mac models require different methods to boot into macOS Recovery Mode.

-- For Intel-based Macs before 2018: turn on your Mac and immediately press down Command + Option + R keys at the same time, then hold them until you see a spinning globe on your screen.
+- For Intel-based Macs before 2018: turn on your Mac and immediately press down the Command + Option + R keys at the same time, then hold them until you see a spinning globe on your screen.

-- For Intel-based Macs after 2018 with T2 Security Chip: turn on your Mac and immediately press down Command + Option + Shift + R keys together, then hold them until you see a spinning globe on your screen.
+- For Intel-based Macs after 2018 with T2 Security Chip: turn on your Mac and immediately press down the Command + Option + Shift + R keys together, then hold them until you see a spinning globe on your screen.

 - For Apple Silicon Macs: turn on your Apple Silicon Mac and immediately press the Touch ID button.
 Hold it until you see Loading startup options, then click Options to enter macOS Recovery Mode.

 Step 2: Access the Internet and launch the Terminal.
 Choose a stable network for your Mac and make sure your Mac is connected to the Internet all the time.
 Open Terminal from the Utilities drop-down menu.